rcvd/Tana-CSS-Snippets/README.md

 # Tana-CSS-Snippets
 A repository with useful CSS snippets improving Tana's already awesome UI.

+- Block Highlights: Tags for block highlights in various colors
-- Custom Formats: Adding tags for h1-h3 headings and quotes
+- Custom Formats: Tags for h1-h3 headings and quotes
 - Main Width Limit: Limiting the main content widht to 800px to improve the readability
 - Tag Colors (Dark Mode): Custom tag colors for dark mode